DataHenHQ/till/README.md

 - File system load
 - etc.

 Although Till does not solve all of your scaling needs related to your specific use case, but Till provides a plug-and-play method of making your web scrapers with best practices when it comes to scaling web scrapers.
-These best practices includes, logging HTTP requests, caching HTTP requests and reusing them as needed, Randomizing user agents, and proxies, and also making your scraper code troubleshooting and maintenance a pleasant experience.
+These best practices include, logging HTTP requests, caching HTTP requests and reusing them as needed, Randomizing user agents, and proxies, and also making your scraper code troubleshooting and maintenance a pleasant experience.

 ### Blocked scraper
 As you try to scale up the number of requests, quite often, the target websites will often detect that you are web scraping and try to block your requests using Captcha, or throttling, or denying your request completely.